11ta/11ta-template/src/index.md

 ---
+# This is a full listing of available Frontmatter options, available for any content (.md) file.
 title: Let's talk about static sites!
 layout: page
-eleventyNavigation:
+excerpt: # used for page excerpts and META (will be overwritten if SEO used below)
+author: shane-robinson # only displayed on Post lists and detail views.
+Defaults to _data/meta.authorURL
+eleventyNavigation: # Required if want to display in Main Nav Bar
-  key: main
+  key: main # "main" is required
   title: Welcome # as it will appear in the nav
-  order: 1 # order to display in the nav
+  order: 1 # order to display in the nav (index = 1)
-seo: # uncomment 'seo' and then any elements to use them
+seo: # SEO values are used for OG and will overwrite 'title' and 'excerpt' above
   title:
   description:
+  image: # used for OG:image and Twitter:image.
+Overrides default set in _data/meta.siteImage
-hero: graphic # options: carousel, graphic, video, split (text & iamge)
+hero: graphic # options: carousel, graphic, video, split (text & image)
 heroSettings:
   height:
     mobile: # options = 1/1 (default = full screen), 1/2, 1/3, 3/4, 9/10, h-48 (12rem, 192px), h-56 (14rem, 224px), h-64 (16rem, 256px)